Sunak hits out at Chinese interference in Parliament in meeting with premier

 Rishi Sunak has confronted China’s premier over his country’s “unacceptable” interference in British democracy after the arrest of a parliamentary researcher on suspicion of spying for Beijing.

-The Prime Minister raised his concerns with Li Qiang at the G20 summit in India on Sunday, hours after news emerged of two arrests in the UK under the Official Secrets Act.
+The Prime Minister raised his concerns with Li Qiang at the G20 summit in India on Sunday, in a meeting that was still being arranged as news emerged of two arrests in the UK under the Official Secrets Act.

 One of those swooped on by police is a researcher who has had links to several senior Tory MPs, including security minister Tom Tugendhat and foreign affairs committee chairwoman Alicia Kearns.